apache/incubator-gluten/docs/VeloxNotSupport.md

 Gluten only supports spark default case-insensitive mode, if case-sensitive, may get incorrect result.

-# JSON FUNCTION

-Gluten only support double quotes operator not single quotes in json function.

 # Spark's columnar reading

 If the user enables Spark's columnar reading, error can occur due to Spark's columnar vector is not compatible with Gluten's.

+# JSON FUNCTION

+Gluten only supports double quotes surrounded strings, not single quotes, in JSON data.

+# Lookaround pattern for regexp functions

+In velox, lookaround (lookahead/lookbehind) pattern is not supported in RE2-based implementations for Spark functions, such as `rlike`, `regexp_extract`, etc.